cperales/pyridge/README.md

 some actual research is done by applying ensemble techniques to Ridge Classification ([3, 4]), thus some some papers are used for implementing algorithms.

-Main motivation of this repository is translating from MATLAB to Python 3 what [I am](https://www.linkedin.com/in/carlos-perales-cperales/) doing in my PhD in Data Science in [Universidad Loyola Andalucía](https://www.uloyola.es/en/research/departments/quantitative-methods-department).
+Main motivation of this repository is collecting the ML algorithms from my research while [I was](https://www.linkedin.com/in/carlos-perales-cperales/) doing my PhD in Data Science in [Universidad Loyola Andalucía](https://www.uloyola.es/en/research/departments/quantitative-methods-department).

 Documentation and examples are in progress, but some part is available [here](https://cperales.github.io/pyridge/).